All episodes cover much ground and are written up in far more detail on the Podcasts page. Here you can find all the shows indexed by:

 One way for #oldFS and #newFS to interact is Corporate Venturing – an internal, more strategic, type of venture capital.
 In LFP048 Ben Luckett MD of Aviva Ventures joins us to dive into this topic.

 Naturally one of the biggest areas of innovation is “computers” – which can do increasingly clever things.
 However AI/Machine Learning is much over-hyped.
 In LFP063 Dr Tristan Fletcher joins us to separate reality and hype of AI in FS.
+In 2019 he rejoins us in LFP134 to talk about new trends in AI/ML especially around forecasting and Alt Data.

 “Data” is the fuel of the modern tech revolution.
 In LFP080 Jason du Preeze CEO of Privitar joins us to discuss the science, art and regulation of data privacy.